andlessa/SMStoEFT/README.md

      * [SMS-stop](./mathematicaNBs/loadModels/SMS-stop.nb) : loads the UV simplified model
      * [SMS-stopNLO](./mathematicaNBs/loadModels/SMS-stopNLO.nb): loads the UV simplified model with QCD counter-terms (used for the loop induced DM production)
      * [Top-FormFactors](./mathematicaNBs/loadModels/Top-FormFactors.nb): loads the EFT on-shell model
+     * [Top-EFTphysical](./mathematicaNBs/loadModels/Top-EFTphysical.nb): loads the EFT model from MatchMaker in the physical (on-shell) basis
-     * [Top-EFTonshell](./mathematicaNBs/loadModels/Top-EFTonshell.nb): loads the EFT on-shell model
+     * [Top-EFTphysical_simple](./mathematicaNBs/loadModels/Top-EFTphysical_simple.nb): loads the EFT model in the physical basis after several simplifications
-     * [Top-EFToffshell](./mathematicaNBs/loadModels/Top-EFToffshell.nb): loads the EFT off-shell model
+     * [Top-EFToffshell](./mathematicaNBs/loadModels/Top-EFToffshell.nb): loads the EFT model in the off-shell model
    ***
    * [amplitudes](./mathematicaNBs/oneLoop): notebooks for computing the amplitudes both at 1-loop (UV models) or "tree level" (EFT models)
         * [TopEFTonshell-effectiveCouplings](./mathematicaNBs/amplitudes/TopEFTonshell-effectiveCouplings.nb): computes the amplitudes for qq > ttbar using the on-shell EFT model